chenhao94/scheme-interpreter/readme.markdown

     (define define 1)

 I believe the users will not use the definition above.
-Redefining the built-in syntax is banned.
-You can redefine the built-in precedures.
+Redefining the built-in syntax is banned( the interpreter will ignore it).
+You can redefine the built-in procedures.
 It might works, but sometimes may leads to unexpected outcomes.

+##Compilation and Run

+You should install the GNU MP 5.1.2 first.
+If your operating system have Advanced Packaging Tool (apt), then,

+	sudo apt-get install libgmp3c2 libgmp10-doc libgmp3-dev libgmpxx4ldbl

+Then go to the root directory of the interpreter

+	make

+Then it will be compiled successfully.
+And you can type the following command to run it

+	./main

+And you will see

+	Welcome to CH's scheme Interpreter!!
+	>

+Enjoy it!

 ##Syntax
 The followings are available in the interpreter now.